-- (viii) There are no transactions that were not recorded in the books of account, and which has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961. - (ix) The company has not taken any loan or other borrowing.
-Hence clause 3(ix)(a), 3(ix)(b), 3(ix)(c), 3(ix)(d), 3(ix)(e) & 3(ix)(f) of the Companies (Auditor's Report) Order, 2020 are not applicable to the Company. - (x) (a) The company has not raised any money by way of initial public offer / further public offer (including debt instruments) during the year and hence clause 3(x)(a) of the Companies (Auditor's Report) Order , 2020 is not applicable to the Company. - (b) The Company has not made any preferential allotment / private placement of shares / fully / partly / optionally convertible debentures during the year under review. - (xi) (a) No fraud by the Company or any fraud on the Company has been noticed or reported during the year. - (b) No report under sub-section (12) of section 143 of the Companies Act has been filed by us in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government and hence clause 3(xi)(b) of the Companies (Auditors Report) Order 2020 is not applicable to the Company. - (c) No whistle-blower complaints have been received during the year by the Company. - (xii) The Company is not a Nidhi Company and hence clauses 3(xii)(a), 3(xii)(b) and 3(xii)(c) of the Companies (Auditors Report) Order 2020 are not applicable to the Company. - (xiii) All transactions with the related parties are in compliance with sections 177 and 188 of the Companies Act, 2013 in so far as our examination of the proceedings of the meetings of the Audit Committee and the Board of Directors are concerned.
-The details of related party transactions have been disclosed in the Financial Statements as required by the applicable Accounting Standards. - (xiv) (a) The Company does not have an internal audit system and is not required to have an internal audit system as per provisions of the Companies Act, 2013,
+- (d) No funds raised on short-term basis have been used for long-term purposes by the company. - (e) The company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries, associates or joint ventures. - (f) The company has not raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies. - (x) (a) The company has not raised any money by way of initial public offer / further public offer (including debt instruments) during the year and hence clause 3(x)(a) of the Companies (Auditor's Report) Order, 2020 is not applicable to the Company. - (b) The Company has not made any preferential allotment or private placement of shares or convertible debentures (fully or partly or optionally) during the year under audit. - (xi) (a) No fraud by the Company or any fraud on the Company has been noticed or reported during the year. - (b) No report under sub-section (12) of section 143 of the Companies Act has been filed by us in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government during the year and upto the date of this report and hence clause 3(xi)(b) of the Companies (Auditors Report) Order 2020 is not applicable to the Company. - (c) No whistle-blower complaints have been received during the year by the Company. - (xii) The Company is not a Nidhi Company and hence clauses 3(xii)(a), 3(xii)(b) and 3(xii)(c) of the Companies (Auditors Report) Order 2020 are not applicable to the Company. - (xiii) All transactions with the related parties are in compliance with sections 177 and 188 of the Companies Act, 2013 in so far as our examination of the proceedings of the meetings of the Audit Committee and the Board of Directors are concerned.
+The details of related party transactions have been disclosed in the Financial Statements as required by the applicable Accounting Standards. - (xiv) (a) The Company is not required to have an internal audit system as per provisions of the Companies Act, 2013.
+It however has an internal audit department that carries out internal audit activities and the same is commensurate with the size and nature of its business. (b) We have broadly reviewed the internal audit reports for the period under audit. - (xv) The company has not entered into any non-cash transactions with its directors or persons connected with its directors and hence clause 3(xv) of the Companies (Auditor's Report) Order, 2020 is not applicable to the Company. - (xvi) (a) The nature of business and the activities of the Company are such that the Company is not required to obtain registration under section 45-IA of the Reserve Bank of India Act 1934 and co. hence sub-clause 3(xvi)(a), 3(xvi)(b) and 3(xvi)(c) of the Companies (Auditors Report) Order, 2020 is not applicable to the company.